CCAgentOrg/QuestCraft/docs/introduction.md

 ## Key Features

+-   **Zero-Friction Start:** Jump right in with the **QuestCraft Community Tier**.
+It's a free, built-in AI provider that works out of the box with no API key required, powered by leading open-source models.
 -   **Create with AI:** Use the Quest Maker wizard to generate entire, playable board games from a simple text description of your idea.
 -   **Generate Dynamic Scenarios:** Use Google Search grounding (with Gemini) or search-enabled models (via OpenRouter) to create challenges based on real-world, up-to-the-minute events.
 -   **Play and Customize:** Load pre-made quests, play your AI-generated creations, or load any custom `quest.json` file from a URL or by pasting its content.